ekmagiccat/currency-exchange/README.md

     "webpack-dev-server": "3.11.3"
   }
 }
 ```

+- Then, run `npm install` in the root level of the project.
-After adding these things, run `npm run build` in the terminal to bundle your js code.
+- After adding these things, run `npm run build` in the terminal to bundle your js code.
+- To test code, run `npm run test` in the terminal of your project.
+- To view the live server of the project, run `npm run start` in the terminal.
+The project will open in your default browser and update as your make changes.

 ## Known Bugs

-- The UI isn't complete or functioning for users to input an age.
-- The other input boxes are currently hidden and haven't been programmed to be revealed.
+- TBD

 ## License